Gifts of the Spirit ( Word of Knowledge)

 The Word of Knowledge will sometimes operate through a vision, sometimes through a dream, sometimes it will come by the Spirit with a gift of prophecy.
 It has come through interpretation; however, interpretation is usually not the vehicle through which it comes.
 Word of Knowledge is used mostly in public services.
 It also comes by an inward voice of the Spirit of God speaking to the individual.

-God has given gifts of titles to man: Apostle, Pastor, Teacher, Evangelist, Prophet and Bishop, just as He has given spiritual titles, He has also given spiritual gifts to be used to the glory of God and for this gift to bless His people.
+Jesus has given gifts of titles to man: Apostle, Pastor, Teacher, Evangelist, Prophet, and Bishop, just as He has given spiritual titles, He has also given spiritual gifts to be used to the glory of God and for this gift to bless His people.
 Spiritual gifts weren’t only for the Apostles of the Bible, but to every born-again believer.